dariusf/fable/test/examples.t/crime.md

     - 'Perhaps the murderer wanted to mislead us.' `1` 'How so?'

-        - 'They wanted us to think the victim was awake.' `1` 'That they were meeting their attacker, rather than being stabbed in their sleep.'
+        - 'They wanted us to think the victim was awake.' `1` 'They wanted us to think the victim was awake[.'], I replied thoughtfully.
+            'That they were meeting their attacker, rather than being stabbed in their sleep.'

-        - 'They wanted us to think there was some kind of struggle.' `1` 'That the victim wasn't simply stabbed in their sleep.'
+        - 'They wanted us to think there was some kind of struggle.' `1` 'They wanted us to think there was some kind of struggle,' I replied.
+            'That the victim wasn't simply stabbed in their sleep.'

         'But if they were killed in bed, that's most likely what happened.
 Stabbed, while sleeping.'
         `reach(bed_knowledge, 'murdered_while_asleep')`